-Appendix B: Anti-Bullying Policy
+Appendix B: Anti-Bullying & Anti-Hazing Policy

-The Board of Trustees recognizes the importance of a safe school environment to the education process of Urban Pathways Charter School.
-The Board has determined that a safe and civil environment in school is necessary for students to learn and achieve high academic standards.
-Bullying, like other disruptive or violent behaviors, is conduct that disrupts both a student's ability to learn and a school's ability to educate its students in a safe environment; and since students learn by example, school administrators, faculty, staff and volunteers should be commended for demonstrating appropriate behavior, treating others with civility and respect and refusing to tolerate bullying.
+The Board of Trustees ("Board") of the Urban Pathways 6-12 Charter School ("Charter School") recognizes the importance of providing all students and employees with a safe school and learning environment in order to promote the educational process.
+The Board has determined that a safe and civil environment in school and via Charter School virtual classrooms is necessary for students to learn and achieve high academic standards as well as to promote positive interaction among students through participation in Charter School sponsored groups or organizations.
+Bullying, cyberbullying and hazing like other disruptive or violent behaviors, is conduct that disrupts both a student's ability to learn and participate in the School community and the Charter School's ability to educate its students in a safe environment.
+Therefore, in order to ensure and promote a safe learning environment, it shall be the policy of the Charter School to maintain an educational environment that is intolerant of bullying, cyberbullying or hazing in any form.